Urine Protein (Dipstick)

 You may need this test to see if you have a problem affecting your kidneys.
-Diabetes and high blood pressure are two common causes of kidney disease.
-Medicines, certain chemicals, and illicit drugs can also harm the kidneys.
+Diabetes and high blood pressure are 2 common causes of kidney disease.
+Medicines, certain chemicals, and illegal drugs can also harm the kidneys.
 So can certain inherited diseases.
 Kidney disease doesn't always cause symptoms, but these are warning signs that your kidneys aren't working properly:

-Swelling around the eye and in the hands and feet
+Swelling around the eyes and in the hands and feet

 Frequent urination, especially at night